eleeyeah/eleeyeah/README.md

 <h1 align="center">Hi 👋, my name is Ilie [ee |lee |yeh ]</h1>
 <h3 align="center">I'm a creative mind looking to feed my curiosity with new ways of making the world a better place</h3>

--
+👨‍💻 I strive for consistency and continuous learning

-- 🌱 I’m currently dipping my fingers into **Typescript, Next and Blockchain development**
+🌱 I’m currently dipping my fingers into **Typescript, Next and Blockchain development**

-- 👨‍💻 I strive for consistency and continuous learning

-- 📫 Contact me at **ilietmks@gmail.com**
+📫 Contact me at **ilietmks@gmail.com**